 I loved this option because it was so easy, the driver came to where we were staying, we jumped in the car and drove straight out to the Mutianyu section of the wall.
 He sorted out the tickets, lift passes and toboggan ride passes for us.
 He told us where to go, walked us up to the wall and then waited for us until we were ready to go, then drove us back to our hotel door.
 It was so easy, stress-free, we didn’t have to deal with any vendors or tourist crowds and because he spoke Chinese and English, it was really, really easy.

-It cost us RMB700 / AUD$157 for the day with an English speaking driver plus the costs at the wall, which were: Mutiyanu Wall entrance fee RMB60 /AUD$14 per person and the cable car or Toboggan return ticket RMB100 / AUD$22 per person. ** It’s important to note that these were the prices for our trip and Mark’s prices and the Great Wall prices may vary depending on your location, where you visit and when.
+It cost us RMB700 / AUD$157 for the day with an English-speaking driver plus the costs at the wall, which were: Mutiyanu Wall entrance fee RMB60 /AUD$14 per person and the cable car or Toboggan return ticket RMB100 / AUD$22 per person. ** It’s important to note that these were the prices for our trip and Mark’s prices and the Great Wall prices may vary depending on your location, where you visit and when.
 Please use these prices only as a general guide and not as definitive costs **

-Useful travel resources for your trip to China
+Best travel resources for your trip!

-As always, our guides and content are completely free.
-If you found this post (or anything we do) useful, we’d be grateful if you considered using the affiliate links below.
-We’ll make a small commission at no extra cost to you.
-Rest assured, these are the services we love and use ourselves.
-Thank you in advance for your support!
-Phoebe and Matt.
+If you found this post useful, please use the affiliate links below.
+I’ll make a small commission at no extra cost to you.
+Rest assured, these are the products and services I love and use.
+Read the disclaimer for more information.
+Thanks for your support! – Matt.